-There are many possible treatment applications associated with increasing the model parameter $\beta_0$ .
+Our results suggest that the delay in diabetic healing can mainly be ascribed to a lower basal growth in the dermis.
+When the parameter associated with this process was increased 5-fold the model suggested that healing of the diabetic wound would more closely resemble that associated with non-diabetic wounds.
+There many possible treatment applications associated with increasing the model parameter β_0 .
 The amino acid arginine is recruited specifically for collagen synthesis.
-Supplemental arginine has been shown to accelerate wound healing, mainly by increasing collagen synthesis (Barbul et al., 1990).
-Other supplements, such as vitamin C (Ringsdorf and Cheraskin, 1982), have been shown to improve activation and stimulation of collagen synthesis.
-Wellestablished treatments, such as the application of occlusive dressings, can increase the rate of dermal epithelialisation by providing a moist wound environment (Alvarez et al., 1983).
+Supplemental arginine has been shown to accelerate wound healing, mainly by increasing collagen synthesis [28].
+Other supplements, such as vitamin C [29], have been shown to improve activation and stimulation of collagen synthesis.
+Well-established treatments, such as the application of occlusive dressings, can increase the rate of dermal epithelialisation by providing a moist wound environment [30].
 The treatments mentioned here are inexpensive and therefore readily available for treating diabetic wounds.